Skip to content

 Giving Back

-The support tied me over whilst I got everything else sorted out.
+It tied me over whilst I got everything else sorted out.
 I know I don’t have to pay it back, but I want to.
 I’m going to donate it back to the Charity over time so I can help somebody else.
-I want to help other civil servants and their families, so this is my way of doing that.
+I want to help other civil servants and their families, so this is my way of doing that…

-I’m still writing my grief journals and tell Daisy about my day, how much I miss her.
-I’ve still got the honeycomb ring.
+I’m still writing my grief journals and telling Daisy about my day, how much I miss her … I’ve still got the honeycomb ring.
 I remember when she was in the hospice towards the end and the nurse said it was time to take her ring off, as her fingers were swelling from the medication.
 That was a really sad moment.
-So, I bought her a necklace to put the ring on so she could wear it until the very end.
+So, I bought her a necklace to put the ring on so she could wear it until the very end…

 Some elements of this story have been anonymised or changed to protect the person’s identity.